X (film series)

-The first film, X, was met with critical acclaim, and was a success at the box office.
+The first film was met with critical acclaim, and was a success at the box office.
 A tribute to slasher films of the past, the picture was deemed a horror film classic and impactful, anticipating its influence on the future of the genre.
-Its prequel received strong positive reception from critics, with some stating that it inadvertently improved the premise of the previous installment, and was also a success at the box office.
+Pearl was also critically acclaimed, with some stating that it inadvertently improved the premise of the previous installment, and was also a success at the box office.
+MaXXXine was released on July 5, 2024.
+It received generally favorable reviews from critics and became the highest grossing film in the series.

-A third film is in pre-production.

 Films

-X (2022)
+X (2022) noe

 In 1979 America, a team of amateur filmmakers are determined to create a new experience in cinema with an exploration in the adult film industry.
 Burlesque show owner and developer Wayne Gilroy decides that he will produce the project under his own conception, and hires a young and inexperienced director, RJ Nichols, whose reserved girlfriend Lorraine Day assists with the technical needs during the photography.
-Wayne's younger girlfriend, aspiring actress Maxine Minx stars in the production, alongside pornographic stars Bobby-Lynne Parker and Jackson Hole.
+Wayne's younger girlfriend, aspiring actress Maxine Minx, stars in the production, alongside pornographic stars Bobby-Lynne Parker and Jackson Hole.
 While on the road trip to rural Texas the group have their differences, but ultimately put these aside as Wayne believes that they will attain riches and fame with this project's innovation.

 When they arrive at their remote location, an isolated cabin that Wayne rented from its elderly owners Howard and his ailing wife Pearl, they immediately begin production.
-Unbeknownst to the owners, they continue their sexual debauchery while Lorraine, at the discomfort of RJ, decides to take part in appearing in climatic final scene as well.
+Unbeknownst to the owners, they continue their sexual debauchery while Lorraine, at the discomfort of RJ, decides to take part in the climactic final scene as well.
 All the while, curiosity leads Pearl to investigate the cabin, only to find the sensual activities of the team.
-Jealous of their youth and sexuality, angered by her aging body, and longing for a time when she too sought stardom, the aged woman begins a rampage upon them one by one.
+Jealous of their youth and sexuality, angered by her aging body, and longing for a time when she, too, sought stardom, the aged woman begins a rampage upon them one by one.
 When Howard learns of what has been happening on his property, he helps his wife in her mission to slaughter the young film crew.
 As a massacre begins to unfold, the group fight to survive the night.